Fluorescent-lamp formats: Reflectors

 Some lamps have an internal opaque reflector.
 Coverage of the reflector ranges from 120° to 310° of the lamp's circumference.

 Reflector lamps are used when light is only desired to be emitted in a single direction, or when an application requires the maximum amount of light.
 For example, these lamps can be used in tanning beds or in backlighting electronic displays.
 An internal reflector is more efficient than standard external reflectors.
 Another example is color matched aperture lights (with about 30° of opening) used in the food industry for robotic quality control inspection of cooked goods.

 Aperture lamps have a clear break in the phosphor coating, typically of 30°, to concentrate light in one direction and provide higher brightness in the beam than can be achieved by uniform phosphor coatings.
 Aperture lamps include reflectors over the non-aperture area.
 Aperture lamps were commonly used in photocopiers in the 1960s and 1970s where a bank of fixed tubes was arranged to light up the image to be copied, but are rarely found nowadays.
 Aperture lamps can produce a concentrated beam of light suitable for edge-lit signs.

-Single pin lamps
+Single-pin lamps

-Single pin lamps (Also generically called "Slimline" in the United States) operate in the United States and Canada on an instant start ballast or, In 220-240V countries, with a series choke without a starter.
+Single-pin lamps (Also generically called "Slimline" in the United States) operate on an instant start ballast in the United States and Canada or on a series choke without a starter in 220-240V countries.